-The Arrowhead Region
+The Northeast Region

-Home > Travel Planner > Arrowhead Region
+Home > Travel Planner > Northeast Region

-The Arrowhead is also rich in history.
+The Northeast Region is also rich in history.
 Find a unique Minnesota Bed and Breakfast in the town of Two Harbors, where several museums explore the relationship between the town and Lake Superior.
-Grand Rapids is home to the famous actress/singer Judy Garland and the Forest History Center is a State Historic Site and a living history museum that recreates life as it was in a turn of the 20th century logging camp.
+Grand Rapids is home to the famous actress/singer Judy Garland and the Forest History Center is a State Historic Site and a living history museum that recreates life as it was in a turn of the 20th-century logging camp.
 Visit the largest open-pit iron mine in the world in Hibbing, MN.

 There is something for everyone in the Arrowhead of Northeast Minnesota.
 Adventure is truly at the heart of everything in northeast Minnesota, including your stay at one of our welcoming Minnesota Bed and Breakfasts.